shiiyan/my-tech-blog/src/data-mapper-pattern-vs-active-record.md

 Over the years, different patterns have emerged, each offering its own approach to encapsulating the complexities of relational database interactions in objects.
 Among these, the Active Record and the Repository Patterns are widely adopted by famous web frameworks.
 In this article, I'll explore their differences and offers my thoughts on how to choose the one that fits best for your projects.

-## Overview of Active Record Pattern
+## Overview of the Active Record Pattern

 The active record pattern is a software architecture pattern that seamlessly integrates both business logic and data persistence within a single object.
 This object typically mirrors a row in a relational database management system (RDBMS) table.
 With this pattern, when developers instantiate an active record object, they are essentially working directly with a corresponding database row.
 This direct representation makes it straightforward and intuitive for developers to perform create, read, update and delete (CRUD) operations on the databases, thereby simplifying database interactions.